Non-Markovian models of opinion dynamics on temporal networks: Opinion models that are induced by waiting-time distributions (WTDs)

 \begin{corollary} If $Z$ is diagonalizable and irreducible, then the model \eqref{eq: exp-xi} converges to consensus. \end{corollary}

-This corollary is a direct result of Theorem \ref{thm: consensus-heter} and guarantees consensus by requiring that $Z$ has only a single $0$ eigenvalue.
+Corollary \ref{this-cor} is a direct consequence of Theorem \ref{thm: consensus-heter}.
+Because $\widetilde{A}$ is row-normalized, $Z = \Lambda(\widetilde{A} - I)$ has the eigenvalue $0$ with the associated eigenvector $\mathbb{1}$.
+The irreduciblity condition in Corollary \ref{this-cor} guarantees that $\mathbb{1}$ is the only eigenvector of the eigenvalue $0$ and guarantees convergence to consensus.

 There are other sufficient conditions that guarantee convergence to consensus.
-For example, requiring the initial opinion to have a decomposition of the form in Corollary \ref{thm: initial_coro} also guarantees convergence to consensus {for the heterogeneous model \eqref{eq: exp-xi}}.
+For example, requiring the initial opinion to have a decomposition of the form in Corollary \ref{thm: initial_coro} also guarantees convergence to consensus for the heterogeneous model \eqref{eq: exp-xi}.